-There is far greater stigma attached to mental health and substance abuse diagnoses than for other conditions; a less developed state and national infrastructure for measuring and improving care quality; the need for connecting a greater variety and number of siloed clinicians, specialists, and organizations; lower use of health information technology; and barriers in the health insurance marketplace.10 Partially due to these barriers and to a lack of education and training among clinicians, screening for and comprehensive access to treatment for depression occur infrequently.11 This is especially true in Washington State which has been ranked 48th on measures of need for mental health services compared to access.12 Measurement-based medical care is routine practice throughout primary care medical treatment such as from blood pressure cuffs to A1c tests for diabetes.
-Yet few practices routinely administer simple prove measurement tools, such as symptom rating scales, to monitor their patients' symptoms and progress toward behavioral health treatment goals.
-Best practice care management processes are used less often for depression and other behavioral health diagnoses than for asthma, diabetes, or congestive heart failure in primary care, showing a gap both in comprehensive assessment and evidence-based, supportive treatment.13
+There are many barriers to behavioral health care access including far greater stigma attached to mental health and substance abuse diagnoses than for other conditions.
+Additionally, behavioral health has a less developed state and national infrastructure for measuring and improving care quality; the need for connecting a greater variety and number of siloed clinicians, specialists, and organizations; lower use of health information technology; and barriers in the health insurance marketplace.
+Partially due to these barriers and to a lack of education and training among clinicians, screening for and comprehensive access to treatment for depression occur infrequently.
+This is especially true in Washington State which has been ranked 48th on measures of need for mental health services compared to access.